Packaging apps is fun so why should we try to do anything useful out of it?

 We need the final arc, Python's own Noah's Ark where everyone breaks away from

-that are way out of their scope.
-I simply do not care how the Python app is
+I simply do not care how the Python app is packaged, why it is packaged and

-packaged, why it is packaged, why god Guido has made it its critical life
+why god Guido has made it its critical life mission to force people into

 So what can we do about it?

-application, installing should be the easiest part.
+application, installing should be by far the easiest part.

 Time to start not using pip, something else, anything else, anything as long